Tips on How to Get Better Guitar Tone?

-The difference in sound may be subtle depending on your playing style, but those small distinctions separate a decent guitar sound from an excellent one.
+The difference in sound may be subtle depending on your playing style.
+Still, those slight distinctions separate a decent guitar sound from an excellent one.

 Tune your Fingers

-After practicing a while, your fingers will instinctively find their way around the guitar leaving you with undivided attention to the tune.
+After practicing a while, your fingers will spontaneously find their way around the guitar, leaving you with complete attention to the tune.

 Learn to use the volume and tone nobs